sadief/ife-teaching-materials/W1D1_Welcome/class_notes.md

 Thanks for a great first class.
 I"m looking forward to working with you all over the next 6 weeks and seeing your projects come to life.

+So sorry about the technical issues, but glad we're all up and running!

 These notes will be sent out at the end of every class and will include a recap of what we covered in lecture, as well as some extra reading material (optional) or resources for learning more on the day's topic.
 I'll also include answers to anything that crops up during class.

 If you have any questions or get stuck on something during the week please feel free to drop me a message on Slack.

+[Here's](https://youtu.be/L-evP_kxyN0) a link to today's lecture

 Today we looked at what will be covered in the curriculum: